mindspore-ai/mindinsight/README.md

 Two scalar curves can be combined and displayed in one chart.

+### Parameter distribution

+The GUI of MindInsight displays the distribution change tendency of a tensor such as weight or gradient during the entire training process.

 ### Image visualization

 The GUI of MindInsight displays both original images and enhanced images during the entire